LesleyLai/cpptutorial/content/pages/multiple_values/en.md

 Nevertheless, as it is said, "where there is one, there are many."
 In a lot of situations, we need to handle collections of data.

-This chapter introduces some of the most commonly used types in C++, the `string`, `vector`, and `array`.
+This chapter introduces some of the most commonly used types in C++, `std::string`, `std::vector`, and `std::array`.
-A `string` is a convenient abstraction over a sequence of characters.
+A `std::string` is a convenient abstraction over a sequence of characters.
-And `vector` and `array` represent a generic sequence of things.
+And `std::vector` and `std::array` represent a generic sequence of things.
 Having those types in your toolbox will make your life much easier to write interesting applications.